 A court has an ongoing obligation to safeguard minor children’s best interests.
 Collaborating parents may agree to enlist court review to approve modifications when events they anticipated in their parenting plans occur.

 Parents’ attempts to trigger automatic modifications for uncertain future events, which may not take place for months or years (if they ever do), invite reversal.
 For example, in Natali v.
-Natali, Case No. 2D20-513 2d DCA Mar 26, 2021, the court rejected a parenting plan that provided multi-phased timesharing arrangements.
+Natali, 313 So.
+3d 958 (Fla.
+2d DCA 2021), the court rejected a parenting plan that provided multi-phased timesharing arrangements.
 Such arrangements would automatically progress once predetermined but contingent events might happen.

 First, dad had to exercise supervised visitation for 3 months.
 Second, he had to take a parenting course and file with the court proof of completing it.
 But these benchmarks could take months or years to occur.
 By then, however, circumstances bearing on the best interest analysis could change significantly.
 The parenting plan, which provided for no court intervention or decision-making for the dad to advance to the next phase of multi-phased timesharing, fell short.